mongodb/docs-mongodb-shell/source/includes/legacy/legacy-retryable-writes.rst

 Enables :ref:`retryable-writes`.
+By default, retryable writes are:

+- enabled in :binary:`mongosh`
-Retryable writes are enabled by default in :binary:`mongosh`.
-Retryable writes are disabled by default in the legacy ``mongo`` shell.
+- disabled in the legacy ``mongo`` shell

 To disable retryable writes, use :option:`--retryWrites=false <mongosh --retryWrites>`.